diffix/pg_diffix/docs/user_guide.md

 GROUP BY last_name, religion
 ```

-If an individual has several accounts, and their `last_name` is unique in the table, then they may be the only individual in the bucket with that last name because Diffix will interpret the bucket as having several distinct individuals (due to there being several distinct `account_number` values for this individual).
+If an individual has several accounts, and their `last_name` is unique in the table, then they may be the only individual in the bin with that last name because Diffix Elm will interpret the bin as having several distinct individuals (due to there being several distinct `account_number` values for this individual).

 In this example, we refer to `last_name` as the isolating column.
-Other columns could server the role as the isolating column, for instance `street_address`.
+Other columns could serve the role as the isolating column, for instance `street_address`.

 There are several ways to avoid this.

 __Remove the isolating column.__ Without the isolating column, the individual cannot be isolated like this.
 As a general rule, it is always good practice to remove columns that do not have analytic value.

 __Label the isolating column as an additional AID column.__ This solves the privacy problem at the expense of poorer analytic utility.
-For instance, if `last_name` is labeled as an AID column, then all individuals with the same last name would be treated as a single individual by Diffix.
+For instance, if `last_name` is labeled as an AID column, then all individuals with the same last name would be treated as a single individual by Diffix Elm.
 This leads to unnecessary suppression and additional noise.
 As a general rule, one should avoid labeling columns as AID columns if the column values frequently pertain to multiple individuals.

 __Label some other appropriate column as an additional AID column.__  It might be that there is another column, in addition to `account_number`, that works pretty well as an AID column.
 For example, `email_address` or `phone_number`.
-If the individual with multiple accounts used the same `email_address`, then the bucket would be suppressed.
+If the individual with multiple accounts used the same `email_address`, then the bin would be suppressed.
 Of course, it is possible that the individual used a different email for each account, in which case this fix wouldn't help.
 As a general rule, labeling multiple AID columns for the same protected entity, where each AID column is quite good but not perfect, leads to slightly stronger anonymity and only slightly poorer analytic utility.

 __Generalize the isolating column.__ Some isolating columns may have analytic value, for instance `street_address` denotes location.
 If `street_address` was generalized to `zip_code`, then some analytic utility is retained while preventing the specific privacy problem.
 As a general rule, increased generalization, so long as it does not hurt analytic utility, is good practice.